songexile/Adroit-Frontend-Manager/Documentation/docs/components/tables.md

 # Tables

-Adroit Frontend Manager utilises a headless implementation of the tanstack table component, known as shad-cn, specifically designed for handling tables on the application's dashboard
+Adroit Frontend Manager utilises a headless implementation of the Tanstack table component, known as shad-cn, specifically designed for handling tables on the application's dashboard

 All table components are inside of `components/iotTable` and consists of two files `columns.tsx` and `data-table.tsx`